Understanding Roof Damage: Why Early Detection is Crucial

 - Apr 9

-- 2 min read
+- 3 min read

 When people hear the phrase “roof damage,” they usually think about shingles.
+Maybe a repair.
+Maybe even a full replacement.
+That’s where the concern tends to stop.

 But the truth is, the roof itself is rarely the most expensive part of the problem.
+The real cost begins after water gets in.

 Once moisture enters the system, it doesn’t stay in one place.
 It moves.
 It spreads.
 And it starts affecting everything it touches.